Starfish-develop/Starfish/docs/grid_tools.rst

  2. Kurucz spectra by Laird and Morse (available to CfA internal only)
  3. `PHOENIX BT-Settl <http://phoenix.ens-lyon.fr/Grids/BT-Settl/>`_ spectra by France Allard

+There are two interfaces provided to the PHOENIX/Husser grid: one that includes alpha enhancement and another which restricts access to 0 alpha enhancement.

 .. inheritance-diagram:: RawGridInterface PHOENIXGridInterface KuruczGridInterface BTSettlGridInterface
    :parts: 1